Welcome to the Norway 10 day itinerary. You will find all the day-to-day detail, recommendations, and learnings from our trip.

 Day 10 - Fly back home

-We woke up got to the airport and flew back home as planned.
+We woke up got to the airport by train and flew back home as planned.

 Norway 10 day itinerary Modifications